yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

     a.
 ID: Enter a unique value, such as contosoeventsdb-SUFFIX

     b.
-API: Select SQL
+API: Select SQL.

     c.
-Subscription: Select your subscription
+Subscription: Select your subscription.

     d.
-Resource group: Select Use existing, and select the hands-on-labs resource group previously created
+Resource group: Select Use existing, and select the hands-on-labs resource group previously created.

     e.
 Location: Select the location used for the hands-on-lab resource group.
 If this location is not available, select one close to that location that is available.

     f.
-Enable geo-redundancy: Leave checked
+Enable geo-redundancy: Leave checked.

     g.
-Select Create to provision the Cosmos DB
+Select Create to provision the Cosmos DB.

     ![In the Azure Cosmos DB blade, fields are set to the previously defined settings.](media/cosmos-db-settings.png "Azure Cosmos DB blade")

-3. When the Cosmos DB account is ready, navigate to the hands-on-labs Resource Group, and select your Cosmos DB account from the list
+3. When the Cosmos DB account is ready, navigate to the hands-on-labs Resource Group, and select your Cosmos DB account from the list.

     ![In the Resource Group pane, under Name, the contosoeventsdb-SUFFIX Azure Cosmos DB account is circled.](media/image60.png "Resource Group pane")

-4. On the Cosmos DB account blade, under Collections in the side menu, select Browse
+4. On the Cosmos DB account blade, under Collections in the side menu, select Browse.

     ![In the Cosmos DB account blade, Collections section, Browse is circled.](media/image61.png "Cosmos DB account blade")

-5. On the Browse blade, select +Add Collection
+5. On the Browse blade, select +Add Collection.

     ![On the Browse blade menu, the Add Collections button is circled.](media/image62.png "Browse blade menu")

 6. On the Add Collection dialog, enter the following:

     a.
-Database id: Select Create new and enter TicketManager
+Database id: Select Create new and enter TicketManager.

     b.
-Provision database throughput: Leave unchecked
+Provision database throughput: Leave unchecked.

     c.
-Collection id: Enter Orders
+Collection id: Enter Orders.

     d.
-Storage capacity: Select Fixed (10 GB)
+Storage capacity: Select Fixed (10 GB).

     e.
-Throughput: Enter 2500
+Throughput: Enter 2500.

     f.
-Select OK to create the new collection
+Select OK to create the new collection.

     ![On the Add Collections blade, fields are set to the previously defined settings.](media/image63.png "Add Collections blade")

-7. Select New collection from the screen that appears
+7. Select New collection from the screen that appears.

     ![The New Collection button is circled on the New Screen.](media/image64.png "New Screen")

 8. In the Add Collection dialog, enter the following:

     a.
-Database id: Select Use existing and then select TicketManager
+Database id: Select Use existing and then select TicketManager.

     b.
-Collection id: Enter Events
+Collection id: Enter Events.

     c.
-Storage capacity: Select Fixed (10 GB)
+Storage capacity: Select Fixed (10 GB).

     d.
-Throughput: Enter 2500
+Throughput: Enter 2500.

     e.
-Select OK to create the new collection
+Select OK to create the new collection.

     ![On the Add Collection blade, fields are set to the previously defined settings.](media/image65.png "Add Collection blade")

-9. You will be able to see that the two collections exist in the new database
+9. You will be able to see that the two collections exist in the new database.

     ![On the New Screen, under Collections, under TicketManager, the Orders and Events collections are circled.](media/image66.png "New Screen")